mianmaki/Arduino-sound-tracking-turret/theory.md

 And then $b = ak$

-Now that we know all the side lengths of the triangle, we can apply law of cosines for each angle respectively (while also converting to degrees)
+Now that we know all the side lengths of the triangle, we can apply law of cosines for each angle respectively

 $AB = \frac{180}{π} \cos^{-1}(\frac{a^2 + b^2 - d^2}{2ab})$